Acnweze/azure-networking-and-storage-lab/README.md

 ## Overview
 This project demonstrates hands-on implementation of Microsoft Azure core services including networking, virtual machines, storage, and security management.
 It simulates a real-world cloud infrastructure environment where compute, networking, and storage resources are deployed and managed together.

----

 ## Project Objectives
 - Create and manage Azure Virtual Networks and subnets
 - Configure Network Security Groups (NSG) and security rules
 - Deploy and manage Virtual Machines
 - Perform VM scaling, tagging, and governance
-- Work with Azure Storage services (containers, file shares, disks)
+- Work with Azure Storage services such as containers, file shares, and disks
 - Manage access keys and SAS tokens
 - Apply cost and security best practices

----

 ## Networking